hkiyomaru/bicamon/README.md

 Then, open _api.py_.

-The function named 'send_to_viewer' can send POST request to Zennoh Viewer.
+The function named 'send_to_viewer' can send POST request to BiCAmon.

 Please put this function in the directory in the path.